 Best for Your Baby?

 The formula companies are part of a multi-million pound industry and the TV programme ‘Dispatches’ investigated this a while back.
-They had on there a twin mom, and her twins were about one, and she’d formula fed them from the beginning.
+They had on there a twin mom.
+Her twins were about one years old, and she’d formula fed them from the outset.
 She bought the most expensive baby formula on the market believing that this was the best for her babies.
-They showed her just how much money she would have saved if she had from the beginning fed them the cheaper own brands supermarket type!
-She nearly cried because she would have saved so much money!
+The tv presenter showed her just how much money she would have saved if she had fed them the cheaper own branded supermarket formula from the outset!
+She nearly cried when she saw the figure!

 First Milk & Follow On Milk

 Baby Formula companies are not actually allowed to advertise ‘first milk’ and yet it’s only the ‘first milk’ that your baby needs if you’re formula-feeding.
-From 0 to 12 months old, the only thing that they would need would be first milk.
-They do not need any of the other milks that they advertise.
-The formula companies are allowed to advertise things like ‘follow-on’ milk, but once your baby gets to 12 months old they can have cow’s milk and don’t need ‘follow-on’ milk.
+From 0 to 12 months old, the only formula that they would need would be ‘first milk’ (this is written on the packaging).
+Babies do not need any of the other milks that are advertised.
+The formula companies are allowed to advertise formulas such as ‘follow-on’ milk (advertised as suitable from 6 months +), hungry baby milk, etc. They often increase in price and your baby doesn’t need them!
+It’s worth also noting that once your baby gets to 12 months old they can have cow’s milk (providing they aren’t allergic to it!)

 Hungry Baby Milk?

 If you’re finding that your baby is particularly hungry you might be tempted to buy ‘hungry baby’ formula.
-Please don’t.
-This has actually got a imbalance of curds and whey and isn’t good for your baby.
+Please don’t!
+This has got an imbalance of curds and whey and isn’t good for your baby.
 You’re better to simply offer more of the first milk.
 If you’ve got any questions or concerns do speak to your health visitor.

 To wrap up…